The Troubleshooting section includes topics covering various issues, solutions, and troubleshooting techniques for Sugar.

 Occasionally, you may encounter an error or unexpected behavior in Sugar® such as the page not loading properly.
 This article will go over some high-level troubleshooting tips based on common symptoms.

-Upon logging into your instance, you see that the icons are not displaying correctly in the admin area or that the "next page" button in a module does not work or is showing the wrong icon.
+Upon logging into your instance, you see that the icons are not displaying correctly on the Admin panel or that the "Next Page" button in a legacy module does not work or is showing the wrong icon.

 While attempting to access a Sugar® page, you see the following error message: "Possible Cross Site Request Forgery (XSRF) Attack Detected".

 While using Sugar, you may occasionally encounter a database error or unexpected behavior.
-This article will go over how on-site clients can recognize symptoms of database errors, locate the database errors, and common solutions to resolve the issue.
-On-demand clients should file a case with the Sugar Support team for assistance in troubleshooting any database errors.
+This article will go over how on-site clients can recognize symptoms of database errors, locate the database errors, and apply common solutions to resolve issues.

 An incorrect count is shown when selecting "All records" as well as in a module's listview count.